HeardLibrary/digital-scholarship/script/r/navigate.md

 R has a number of relatively simple, built-in plotting functions that do not require installing any additional packages.
 However, the ggplot2 system is very popular and widely used because it allows the user to control many features of the plot.
 The down side of this level of control is that it tends to make the plotting function complicated.
 If you are interested in data visualization using R, we highly recommend the book *R for Data Science*, which is available [online](https://r4ds.had.co.nz/) for free (and has an awesome picture of a kākāpō on its cover!).
 This book introduces the "grammar of graphics" philosophy that underpins the ggplot2 package.

-If you have worked through the examples so far, the data that we want to plot is already loaded into the data frame called `heightsDframe` and you only need to issue the command to generate the graph.
-If you have skipped down to this point, you will first need to load the data using this command:
+If you have worked through the examples so far, the data that we want to plot is already loaded into the workspace as a data frame called `heightsDframe` and you only need to issue the command to generate the graph.
+If you have skipped down to this point, you will first need to load the data into the data frame using this command:

 ```
 heightsDframe = read.csv(file="https://raw.githubusercontent.com/HeardLibrary/digital-scholarship/master/data/r/t-test.csv")